-On October 5 and 6, 2016 a poster titled Preserve Sensitive Habitat - Recreate Responsibly was presented at Grant PUD's annual Archaeology Days (see Appendix A).
+On October 29th through the 31st 2018, a poster titled Preserve Sensitive Habitat - Recreate Responsibly was presented at Grant PUD's annual Archaeology Days (see Appendix A).
 The poster highlighted the adverse impacts irresponsible recreation practices can have on sensitive wildlife habitat, focusing on off-road vehicles in undesignated areas, leaving trash and garbage behind, riding or walking off designated trails, and irresponsible campfire practices.
 The poster was accompanied by Grant PUD biological staff that answered any questions that attendees had.

-As of October of 2016, nearly 5,300 people came through the Visitor Center located in the Hydro Operations Building (HOB) at Wanapum Dam.
-Visitors are able to experience a number of wildlife and wildlife habitat interpretative elements on display throughout the exhibit that illustrate the importance of maintaining a healthy ecosystem and promotes responsible recreation practices.
-Visitors can also learn where each of the recreation sites are located throughout the Project and what amenities are present.
+As of December of 2018, over 3,000 people visited Grant PUD's Visitor Center located in the Hydro Operations Building (HOB) at Wanapum Dam.
+Visitors are able to experience a number of wildlife and wildlife habitat interpretative elements on display throughout the exhibit that illustrate the importance of maintaining a healthy ecosystem and promotes responsible recreation practices (Figure 4).
+Visitors can also learn where each of the recreation sites are located throughout the Project and what amenities are present (Figure 5).